zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_crypto_attachment.rst

        {property}
-                Additional properties of the adapter, as described in the :term:`HMC API` (using hyphens (-) in the property names).
+                Additional properties of the adapter, as described in the data model of the 'Adapter' object in the :term:`HMC API` book.
+The property names have hyphens (-) as described in that book.

                 | **type**: